Quantum squeezing cannot beat the standard quantum limit: Appendix

 These examples show that if we really want to obtain a rigorous bound on the measurement uncertainty, we need to be careful in considering the prior information, because the final uncertainty depends on both the information provided from the measurement and our prior uncertainty.
-Mathematically, the reason why we can violate the Cramer-Rao uncertainty bound in the above example is because the posterior probability distribution does not satisfy the regularity condition
+Mathematically, the reason why we can violate Eq.\,\eqref{eq:info}, known as the Cram\'er-Rao bound, in the above example is because the posterior probability distribution does not satisfy the regularity condition

-where the expectation is taken with respect to $\func{Pr}{X|\theta,t}$ (see section on Cramer-Rao lower bound in \cite{Kay1993}).
-This condition is assumed in derivation of the uncertainty bound on the mean squared error of the estimator.
+where the expectation is taken with respect to $\func{Pr}{X|\theta,t}$ (see section on Cram\'er-Rao lower bound in \cite{Kay1993}).
+This condition is assumed in the derivation of the uncertainty bound on the mean squared error of the estimator.
+If we restrict ourselves to prior probability distributions that ensure the posterior probability distribution satisfies the regularity condition, then we can prove that the bound holds.

 Performing the above analysis adds complexity and forces us to put restrictions on the prior probability distribution to avoid pathological priors.
 This also makes the analysis less general.
-Most importantly it is distracting and does not address the issue at stake.
-We don't care about the prior probability distribution and how that impacts the final measurement uncertainty, what we want to know is the following \begin{quotation} Do measurements of entangled squeezed states give more information on a signal than measurements of unentangled states? \end{quotation} The resulting uncertainty may violate the bound of Eq.\,\eqref{eq:info}, but unless something strange occurs to violate our understanding of information laws, we can say that: if the answer is no, then measurements of entangled squeezed states will not provide a lower uncertainty than measurements unentangled states (see also the discussion in App.\,\ref{App:Assumptions}).\\
+Most importantly this analysis is lengthy, mathematically involved, distracting and does not address the issue at stake.
+We don't care about the prior probability distribution and how that impacts the final measurement uncertainty, what we want to know is the following \begin{quotation} Do measurements of entangled squeezed states give more information on a signal than measurements of unentangled states? \end{quotation} Perhaps when we convert from information to uncertainty, the result may violate the bound of Eq.\,\eqref{eq:info}, but we can say that if the answer is no, then measurements of entangled squeezed states will not provide a lower uncertainty than measurements unentangled states (see also the discussion in Appendix.\,\ref{App:Assumptions}).\\

 \textbf{What about the Heisenberg uncertainty relations for conjugate observables.
 Don't they disprove this work.
 Are you saying they are wrong?}

 Instead of operating in the Schr\"odinger picture we could analyse how unitary evolution acts as a mapping of quantum states in the Heisenberg picture.
 Then, for $\hham(\theta, t) = \theta \hham$, we have: $\frac{\mathrm{d} \U(\theta,t)\ket{\psi_0}}{\mathrm{d}\theta} = -\iu t \hham \, \U(\theta, t)/\hbar \ket{\psi_0}$.
 As $\U$ and $\hham$ commute, expressing $\ket{\psi_0}$ in terms of the eigenstates of $\hham$, we have: